XZairX/Bomberman-Java/README.md

 4. If you have correctly set up the Java JDK and you have correctly transferred the extracted files, you will now be able to view and run the game by running the GameMain class.

 ### Versioning Statergy
 There is no specific versioning strategy being used for this project.
 Tasks relating to the project are uploaded and reviewed on Jira whereby then development of the project that relates to these tasks is committed, pushed, and annotated as it progresses until the task is complete.
 The task is done marked as done as Jira with a relevant comment provided to give detail on the work done and the process is repeated.
+For every week that passes, my project supervisor and I hold a short meeting to reflect on the status of the project.
+This normally involves the discussion of development in terms of what had been done, how it progressed, and what is to be done next.
+In relation to Jira, this involves looking at what Jira tasks have been completed, what remain, and what could be created for the future.

 ## Authors
 * Riaz Philippe - University of Essex BSc Computer Games Undergraduate

 >Provide your names here

 ## References
 * [Markdown Template](https://cseegit.essex.ac.uk/snippets/8)